Art by Kal Meyer

 artwork by Phyllis Meyer

-It’s fun to watch cats play with each other – pouncing on each other, wrestling and chasing after one another.
+It’s fun to watch cats at play – pouncing on each other, wrestling and chasing after one another.
 But some of these behaviors are similar to fighting – how do you know when cats are playing or fighting?

 “Play” has many different definitions.
 The Oxford English Dictionary defines “play” as “engag[ing] in activity for enjoyment and recreation rather than a serious or practical purpose”.